flarum/docs/extend/quick-start.md

 This will cause our extension's JavaScript to be loaded into the page.
 Give it a try!

-*Psst* If you want to add JS to the admin page, just create a file called admin.js replace `export * from './src/forum';` with `export * from './src/admin';` create an admin folder and repeat the steps above replacing `forum` with `admin` any time is shows up!
+*Psst* If you want to add JS to the admin page, just create a file called admin.js replace `export * from './src/forum';` with `export * from './src/admin';` create an admin folder and repeat the steps above replacing `forum` with `admin` any time it shows up!

 ### Components

 Flarum's interface is made up of many nested **components**.
-Components are a bit like HTML elements in that they encapsulate content and behaviour.
+Components are a bit like HTML elements in that they encapsulate content and behavior.
 For example, look at this simplified tree of the components that make up a discussion page:

 * DiscussionPage
     - DiscussionList (the side pane)